-Alexander Ravski is special counsel with Foley & Lardner LLP, based in the firm’s San Francisco office, where he is a member of the firm’s Transactions Practice.
+Alexander Ravski is an associate with Foley & Lardner LLP, based in the firm’s San Francisco office, where he is a member of the firm’s Transactions Practice.

 Prior to working at Foley, Alex was a corporate associate with a law firm where he worked closely with early-stage and emerging growth companies on general corporate transactional matters, drafted and reviewed incorporation documents, offer letters, board minutes, option plans, consents and actions and state filings.
 He prepared pro forma and capitalization tables, reviewed and drafted stock purchase agreements, investment rights agreements, term sheets, convertible notes, SAFEs and other equity financing documents.
 He also obtained experience in mergers and acquisitions while reviewing and drafting disclosure schedules and conducting due diligence contract reviews, as well as managing external counsel on various employment, intellectual property, securities and tax matters.

 Alex served as corporate counsel to domestic and European emerging growth companies.
 In this role, he worked on corporate due diligence, scalability, data privacy and compliance matters, drafted and negotiated technology and commercial agreements and advised on IoT, product development, incorporation and registration issues.